kwland/rna-folding-crispr/README.md

 ## Findings

 **Seed accessibility barely predicts editing efficiency, and what little it predicts is redundant.** Across both screens and all five measures, correlations sit between −0.08 and +0.07.
-The sharpest measure — ensemble accessibility of the seed in the intact sgRNA — does give the largest value in the predicted direction (within-gene ρ = 0.069 [0.010, 0.130] in Doench, interval excluding zero), and the ordering Nussinov 0.00 → MFE 0.06 → ensemble 0.07 is what a better instrument recovering a faint real effect would look like.
+The sharpest measure (ensemble accessibility of the seed in the intact sgRNA) does give the largest value in the predicted direction (within-gene ρ = 0.069 [0.010, 0.130] in Doench, interval excluding zero), and the ordering Nussinov 0.00 → MFE 0.06 → ensemble 0.07 is what a better instrument recovering a faint real effect would look like.
 But it explains under half a percent of the variance, it adds **0.000 [−0.004, 0.004]** to a sequence-only model, and it does not replicate in zebrafish.

 **Structure adds nothing to a sequence-only model in human cells.**